 Since independent auditors may rely on observations made during the risk assessment, the "Evidence of Implementation" column can be used to show what the "Our Implementation" column statement was based on.
-The example enterprise points independent auditors (or others who are interested) to a location where the evidence for the implemented safeguard can be found by stating, "Monthly scan reports and "diff" reports are located in \\ fileserverALPHA\evidence\20211212\2\."
+This column is not shown in the example above due to space constraints.
+If you use this column, you may find it helpful to simply describe what the evidence is and where it can be located for review by an independent auditor.